Cast Announced for DMITRY at Marylebone Theatre

 Schiller's prescient play, unfinished at the time of his death, offers a revelatory perspective on the current crisis on Europe's eastern borders making Peter Oswald's (resident playwright at Shakespeare's Globe under Mark Rylance) endeavour to pick up the baton timelier than ever.
 This world premiere will be directed by the world-renowned former Artistic Director of the Young Vic Tim Supple, (National Theatre; Royal Shakespeare Company; Donmar Warehouse), who returns to the London theatre scene after 15 years of international work to bring this urgently relevant piece to life.

-The cast is completed by: Ammar Haj Ahmad (The Jungle, Young Vic; Love, National Theatre), Daniel Hawksford (Troilus and Cressida, RSC; Macbeth, Shakespeare's Globe), Oleg Mirochnikov (The Crown, Netflix; The Flash, Warner Brothers), Daniel York Loh (Dr Semmelweis, Bristol Old Vic; Pah-La, Royal Court Theatre), Lev Levermore, Jonathan Oliver (Macbeth, Shakespeare's Globe; War and Peace, National Theatre), Clifford Samuel and Phoebe Strickland.
+The cast is completed by: Ammar Haj Ahmad (The Jungle, Young Vic; Love, National Theatre), Daniel Hawksford (Troilus and Cressida, RSC; Macbeth, Shakespeare's Globe), Oleg Mirochnikov (The Crown, Netflix; The Flash, Warner Brothers), Daniel York Loh (Dr Semmelweis, Bristol Old Vic; Pah-La, Royal Court Theatre), Lev Levermore (Richard III, Almeida Theatre; Boy, Almeida Theatre), Jonathan Oliver (Macbeth, Shakespeare's Globe; War and Peace, National Theatre), Clifford Samuel (The Windrush Chronicles, BBC; A Guide for the Homesick, Trafalgar Studios) and Phoebe Strickland (Good Day, Silvertongue Theatre Company; Women of Troy, Drama Centre London.

 In 1605 in Moscow, ruthless tsar Boris Gudonov, former chief of Ivan the Terrible's secret police, rules through fear and oppression.
 In Poland, a formidable young opponent - Dmitry - appears claiming to be the missing son of Ivan the Terrible and the rightful tsar of Russia.
 The Polish army, fuelled by the fear of the Russian threat, takes up Dmitry's cause to march on the Kremlin to capture the throne.
 This poetic drama cuts to the heart of 21st century politics through a rich imagining of Eastern Europe and Russia's shared history.